ykasidit/Ushahidi-Symbian-Client/README.markdown

 Status
 ======
 At the moment, this is the initial stage, nothing works yet - no release builds yet.
-Integrating main engine code at the moment...
+Added bluetooth gps code, would test them soon and things should start to work within a month or two.

 License
 =======